bulletmark/edir/README.md

 You can add default arguments to a personal configuration file `~/.config/edir-flags.conf`.
 If that file exists then each line of arguments will be concatenated and automatically prepended to your `edir` command line arguments.

-This allow you to set default preferred starting arguments to `edir`.
 Type `edir -h` to see the arguments supported.

 The options `--all`, `--recurse`, `--quiet`, `--no-git`, `--trash`, `--suffix`, `--no-color` are sensible candidates to consider setting as